ninevra/Simple-Temporary-Containers/README.md

 Uses **no** major permissions (permissions that [show warnings](https://extensionworkshop.com/documentation/develop/request-the-right-permissions/#advised-permissions) to users and are listed on [addons.mozilla.org](https://addons.mozilla.org)).

 Uses only the minimum minor permissions:
-* `"contextualIdentities"`: Allows the extension to create and remove containers.
+* `"contextualIdentities"`: Allows creating and removing containers.
-* `"cookies"`: Allows the extension to create tabs in containers and to see what container each tab is in.
+* `"cookies"`: Allows creating tabs in containers and to seeing which container each tab is in.
-* `"menus"`: Allows the extension to add items to context (right-click) menus.
+* `"menus"`: Allows adding items to context (right-click) menus.
 These minor permissions are granted automatically by the browser and require no user input.

 No user data is stored or sent anywhere.